undergrad-partner-school

 Getting information about the faculty at a school can help you estimate the quality of education you will receive there.

-According to the most recent data, the student-faculty ratio at Texas State University was 9:1: that means 9 students per one teacher, which is considered a good ratio.
-The total number of faculty teaching at the institution is 206.
-This number included 59 men and 147 women.
+According to the most recent data, the student-faculty ratio at Texas State University was 21:1: that means 21 students per one teacher.
+According to the most recent information, there are 2,071 faculty members at this school.
+Out of that number, there were 995 men and 1,076 women.
 The fact that female faculty members outnumber the male ones at this school is telling of the importance gender equality has at Texas State University.

 Student Population Diversity Graph